 Knee braces and recovery for a torn meniscus

-Recovery from any of the kinds of meniscal injuries requires some very basic principles.
-You need to give it some rest, you need to alternate between cold and hot, and you need to be patient.
+Recovery from meniscal injuries requires following some very basic principles.
+You need to give it some rest, alternate between cold and hot, and be patient.

 These come in a variety of shapes, but what you want is a hinged brace that limits extension and movement.
 Your knee needs to heal, above all else.
 It’s not necessary to keep the patella in place, so a cover may or may not be used.
 But as long as it’s slightly tighter than you think it should be, and a bit more rigid than you might want it.
 It’s less about the overall comfort and more about giving it uncompromising stability while it’s in the healing overs.